Please note: At your instructor's discretion,

 regression coefficient.

-the last topic that will be covered in your practice and
+which is the last topic that will be covered in

 For the practice and